quangdaon/quangdao.com/src/posts/blog/2023-04-13-how-to-draw-svgs-in-code.md

   </g>
 </svg>

-Hopefully, you are catching on to how SVG elements work by now.
+You might be catching on to how SVG elements work by now.
 Here, we are declaring a `<polygon>` to draw a triangle.
 Unlike the elements we've seen so far, polygons do not have individual attributes for each coordinate.
 Instead, polygons are drawn as a series of points that are connected to form a solid shape.
 The `points` attribute takes any number of coordinates in the format of `x,y`, which themselves are then separated by spaces.
 Technically, commas don't really matter, but they are useful for separating pairs of coordinates.
 As far as the broswer is concerned, `points="45 35 35 45 45 55"` or `points="45,35,35,45,45,55"` are just as valid, as long as you have an even set of coordinates.

 One important thing to notice is that I am drawing the polygon "behind" the head, so that I can use the circle to mask the parts of the triangle that I don't want to be visible.
 If you're good at math, you can be more thoughtful and precise with the placement, but for this beak, I'm just estimating again.